 Business E-mail: firstname.lastname@example.org

-MUSASHI ALVAREZ, born in New York City, is currently the resident choreographer for International City School of Ballet (Atlanta, GA).
-Musashi is the recipient of the Outstanding Choreographer Award at the 2014 Youth America Grand Prix.
+MUSASHI ALVAREZ, born in New York City, is a choreographer.
 He is a graduate of the Dance Department at Fiorello H. LaGuardia High School of Music & Art and the Performing Arts.
-There he was awarded the Mathesius/King Scholarship, Stefanie Silverman Scholarship, Dance Music Award and Father Fame Award.
-While at LaGuardia High School, Musashi has intensely studied modern dance, such as the Graham Technique, and excelled in modern and contemporary dance in such works as "Witness" choreographed by Elisa King, "Scenes of a Ballet" by Milton Myers, "Picnic Suite" by Catherine Brikke, and "Mediterrenea" by Pedro Ruiz as well as his own work, "Viennese Rose."
+There he was awarded the Mathesius/King Scholarship, Stefanie Silverman Scholarship, Dance Music Award and the Father Fame Award.
+While at LaGuardia High School, Musashi has studied a variety of modern dance vocabularies such as Horton, Taylor and the Graham Technique, and excelled in numerous modern and contemporary works by noted choreographers such as Elisa King, Milton Myers, Pedro Ruiz and many others.

-Musashi studied classical ballet extensively under the tutelage of Alexander Filipov (Former Principal with San Francisco Ballet and the Kirov Ballet) and has also worked with Gelsey Kirkland (Former Principal with American Ballet Theatre) and Yuji Sato (Ballet Master of New National Ballet Theater of Tokyo).
-In 2007 Musashi furthered his studies with Anatoli Kucheruk (Former Principal with Kiev Ballet) at the Kirov Academy of Ballet under the directorship of Oleg Vinogradov and in 2009 attended Ellison Ballet - Professional Training Program under the directorship of Edward Ellison, both under full scholarship.
+Musashi studied classical ballet extensively under the tutelage of Alexander Filipov (Former Principal with San Francisco Ballet and the Kirov Ballet) and has worked with Gelsey Kirkland (Former Principal with American Ballet Theatre) and Yuji Sato (Ballet Master of New National Ballet Theater of Tokyo).
+Musashi furthered his studies with Anatoli Kucheruk (Former Principal with Kiev Ballet) at the Kirov Academy of Ballet under the directorship of Oleg Vinogradov and later studied with Edward Ellison at the Ellison Ballet – Professional Training Program.

 Italian-born Giuseppe Canale has toured extensively as a dancer with such companies as Maurice Bejart’s Ballet of the 20th Century (Bruxelles), Ballet Company of Jean Deroc (Switzerland), Ballet Company of Germinal Casado (West Germany), and the Het National Ballet (Netherlands).
 Mr. Canale has choreographed works for Het National Ballet and Teatro Massimo in Itally, becoming the Artistic Director of Teatro Massimo in 1994.
 As the director of the company, he revitalized the theater’s repertoire and initiated multiple arts outreach programs.
 Since moving to the United States, Mr. Canale became the Co-Director of The Northeast Academy of Dance and has appeared as a judge at the Luxembourg International Ballet Competition.